 • Repayment period – The repayment period is the amount of time the borrower has to repay the loan.
 A longer repayment period results in lower monthly payments but a higher total cost of the loan due to interest charges.

 • Prepayment penalties – Certain lenders charge prepayment penalties if the borrower pays off the loan early.
-Borrowers have to look for lenders that do not charge prepayment penalties to allow for more flexibility in repaying the loan.
+Borrowers should look for lenders that do not charge prepayment penalties to allow for more flexibility in repaying the loan.

 • Late payment fees – Borrowers need to look for lenders that offer reasonable late payment fees in case they are unable to make a payment on time.